Job Title: ASSOCIATE PROFESSOR EMERITUS

 David is the author of a chapter in Volume IV of the Handbook of Landscape Architectural Construction, the co-author of a book with Brad Davis entitled Plants in Design to be published soon by UGA Press, and has authored over 30 professional articles and research papers.
 He is currently researching landscape plants that are the source of FDA-approved drugs.

-Since 2005, he has served as the director of the Founders Memorial Garden, overseeing renovations to and maintenance of the garden.
-He is currently involved in fund-raising efforts to implement several critical security and aesthetic improvements to the historic garden.
+From 2005 until 2020, he served as the director of the Founders Memorial Garden, overseeing renovations to and maintenance of the garden.
+During his tenure, he was involved in fundraising efforts to implement several critical security and aesthetic improvements to the historic garden.

 Professional education, plant materials, construction materials and methods of construction, community design